cosmos/sdk-tutorials/voter-legacy/index.md

 };
 ```

-By now should be able to see the same UI as in the first screenshot.
+By now, you should see the same UI as shown in the first screenshot.
 Try creating polls and casting votes.
 You may notice that it's possible to cast multiple votes for one poll.
-This is not what we want, so let's fix this behaviour.
+This behavior is not what we want, so let's fix the app.

 ## Casting votes only once

-To fix this issue we first have to understand how data is stored in our application.
+To fix this issue, you must understand how data is stored in your application.

-We can think of our data storage as a lexicographically ordered key value store.
+You can think of our data storage as a lexicographically ordered key-value store.
 You can loop through the entries, filter by key prefix, add, update and delete entries.
 It is easier to visualize the store as JSON:

 ```json
 {